dbt-labs/docs.getdbt.com/website/docs/guides/sl-partner-integration-guide.md

 ---
-title: "dbt Semantic Layer integration best practices"
+title: "Integrate with dbt Semantic Layer using best practices"
 id: "sl-partner-integration-guide"
 description: Learn about partner integration guidelines, roadmap, and connectivity.
-hoverSnippet: Learn how to
+hoverSnippet: Learn how to integrate with the Semantic Layer using best practices
 # time_to_complete: '30 minutes' commenting out until we test
 icon: 'guides'
 hide_table_of_contents: true
-tags: ['Semantic layer']
+tags: ['Semantic layer','Best practices']
 level: 'Advanced'
 recently_updated: true
 ---

 ## Introduction

 To fit your tool within the world of the Semantic Layer, dbt Labs offers some best practice recommendations for how to expose metrics and allow users to interact with them seamlessly.

 :::note
 This is an evolving guide that is meant to provide recommendations based on our experience.
 If you have any feedback, we'd love to hear it!